CodeSugar/CodeSugar/README.md

-## Hello!

-Soy Gustavo Robles, me dedico aprender y crear soluciones a problemas comunes, con la esperanza de dejar el mundo un poquito mejor.
+> Experienced Full Stack Engineer passionate about problem-solving, data pipelines, web development, and automation.
+Dedicated to continuous learning and contributing to innovative solutions.

-I am Gustavo Robles, I dedicate myself to learning and creating solutions to common problems, with the hope of leaving the world a little better.
+I'm Gustavo, I dedicate myself to learning and creating solutions to common problems, with the hope of leaving the world a little better.
+Sometimes the simplest solution for a hard problem is the best.

+## What I love:

+* Find multiple solutions to problems
+* Learn new tools and ways to solve common challanges ( looking at you new js framework of the day )
+* Play competetive videogames ( is not necessary to win all the time to have fun )
+* Add knowledge about common life challanges ( finances, philosophy, psychology, productivity, hapiness )

-## Me gusta / I like
+## What I do:

+* Move data ( DevOps of Data Pipelines )
-* Web Development
+* Fancy GUI ( Web Development )
-* Automatizations
+* Not repeat myself ( Automatizations )
-* Security & Testing
+* Prepare for batttle ( Security, Backups, Testing )
-* User Experience Research
-* Product Development
+* See numbers looking knowledge ( Data minig )
-* Performance Analysis
+* Reduce time waiting ( Performance Analysis and Optimizations )
-* Parallelism Programming
+* Make my pc hot ( Run IA Models and Parallel Programming )
-* Strategic Research
+* Google with sparkles of LLM's ( Strategic Research )
-* Evaluating Technology
+* Science in my home lab ( Evaluating Technology )

-## Projectos / Projects
+## What I did:

+* DevOps of data pipelines ( Borg, BigQuery, Java, Google Cloud )
+* New feature helping data governance ( Java, BigQuery )
 * Website for Real Estate ( Webflow + Google Maps API )
-* PDF Generator whit optimizations ( NodeJS + Pupetter + Ghostscript + Threads )
+* PDF Generator with optimizations ( NodeJS + Pupetter + Ghostscript + Threads )
 * WhatsApp Bot ( NodeJS + Twilio + HubSpot + Docker + Traefik )
 * Dashboard of Data whit ETL ( Airbyte + HubSpot + Facebook Ads + Google BigQuery + SQL + Google Data Studio + Docker )
 * Remote control access ( Guacamole + AutoSSH + Caddy )